Effects of Hurricane Katrina in New Orleans: Damage to buildings and roads

-Most of the city's major roads were damaged.
+Most of the city’s major roads were damaged.
 The only route out of the city was east to the West Bank of New Orleans on the Crescent City Connection bridge.
 The I-10 Twin Span Bridge traveling east towards Slidell suffered severe damage; 473 spans were separated from their supports and 64 spans dropped into the lake.
 The 24 mi long Lake Pontchartrain Causeway escaped unscathed but was only carrying emergency traffic.

 On August 29, at about 7:30 a.m.
 CDT, it was reported that most of the windows on the north side of the Hyatt Regency New Orleans had been blown out, and many other high rise buildings nearby also had extensive window damage.
 The Hyatt was the most severely damaged hotel in the city, with beds reported to be flying out of the windows.
-Insulation tubes were exposed as the hotel's glass exterior was completely sheared off.
+Insulation tubes were exposed as the hotel’s glass exterior was completely sheared off.

 Louis Armstrong New Orleans International Airport was closed before the storm but reported no flooding in airplane movement areas or inside of the terminal itself.
 By August 30, it was reopened to humanitarian and rescue operations.
 Commercial cargo flights resumed on September 10, and commercial passenger service resumed on September 13.

 The Superdome sustained significant damage, including two sections of the waterproof membrane on the roof that were peeled off by the wind.
 On August 30, Louisiana Governor Kathleen Blanco ordered the complete evacuation of the remaining people that sought shelter in the Superdome.
 They were then transported to the Astrodome in Houston, Texas.

 Charity Hospital sustained significant damage as well.
 It had most of its windows blown out and suffered ceiling tile and light fixture damage from the strong winds caused by Katrina.
 Later that day, rising floodwaters began to fill up the building, which caused the main generators to fail, so the hospital staff decided to evacuate everyone to the auditorium.
 Conditions in the auditorium began to deteriorate, so on September 1, the first 100 medically ill patients were taken by helicopter to Baton Rouge.
 The remaining persons were evacuated at about 3:00 pm the next day.

 Because of the extensive damage Katrina caused to Six Flags New Orleans, which included flooding and corroded roller-coaster tracks, the theme park eventually became abandoned and was not repaired because it would be too expensive and the park was not very profitable.
 Several reopening or reparation proposals have been planned, but none of them were successful in following through.
-Reports suggest that the theme park will be demolished in the following years.
+Although the theme park remains standing as of 2023, reports suggest that it will be demolished in the following years.
+In August 2024, Bayou Phoenix announced that the park will be demolished beginning in September of 2024.